 Artbank’s position within the visual arts sector in Australia is unique.
 Structurally part of the Department of Communications and the Arts, Artbank also sits within the sector as a support program that intersects, and connects, both the non-commercial and commercial gallery sectors.
 Artbank has similarities with other collecting institutions in terms of how it undertakes aspects of its business – but is clearly different in both why it collects artwork for the collection and how it engages/promotes Australian art to stakeholders, clients and the broader public.
 Artbank, through the course of meeting the objectives on which it was established, promotes sustainability for artists in their careers directly through acquisition and by extension, through the commercial industries that produce and exhibit their works.

-For the broader community, Artbank makes Australian contemporary visual art accessible in ways other collecting institution cannot.
+For the broader community, Artbank makes Australian contemporary visual art accessible in ways other collecting institutions cannot.
 With Artbank artworks in workplaces and other public and private places around Australia and the world, the broader community has direct access to some of the best examples of Australian contemporary art.
 This allows a different, more personal and more everyday type of engagement, unlike attending a gallery or museum exhibition.
-It embeds an appreciation of contemporary art as something that can enhance our lives, speaking to us about our culture and telling our Australian stories, in a unique way.
+It embeds an appreciation of contemporary art as something that can enhance our lives, speaking to us about our culture and tell our Australian stories, in a unique way.

 Why not see what we mean and explore the collection.